Search

 Dawn Service at St Mary's Hertingfordbury

 On Easter morning, as the dawn rises, we gather at St Mary’s where we light the first fire of Easter and share in the Dawn Eucharist.
-Do remember to wrap up warm and bring a torch.
+Do remember to wrap up warm and bring a torch and a noise-maker.
 Breakfast is offered in The Brace Room at St Mary's following the service.

 8.00am